TheCEDL/homework1/README.md

 　　　　　　　　　　　　　　　　**Fig .1** The architecture of two different versions of LSTM

 ## Unique properties
+　Although the problem of gradient explosion from training simple RNNs has been alleviated by LSTM, GRU…etc., the problem of gradient explosion still exists when training deeper networks.
+So the authors designed a gate called depth-gate between different layers to alleviate the problem of gradient explosion when training deeper network.
+Combine this gate with LSTM, the DGLSTM can also alleviate the problem of gradient explosion from recursive and deeper neural network.

 1. The author introduces a depth-gate function to connect the memory cells between each layers which is different from the traditional LSTM.
 2. The depth-gate can be thought of as the peephole which can take advantage of the low-level information.
 3. The DGLSTM can prevent the gradient explosion in deeper networks.